 Ties to the Philanthropic Sector

-In addition to the important legal and political accomplishment of the National Organization for Women (NOW), it also has established the National Organization for Women Foundation (NOW Foundation) devoted to furthering women's rights through education and litigation.
-Over the decades, NOW has promoted many of it own programs as well as donated to others.
+In addition to the important legal and political accomplishment of the National Organization for Women (NOW), it also has established the National Organization for Women Foundation (NOW Foundation) devoted to furthering women's rights through advocacy, education and litigation.
+Over the decades, the NOW Foundation has promoted many of its own programs as well as donated to others.

-In 1998, the NOW Foundation established the “Women’s Health Project” and launched the annual “Love Your Body Day” —a national day of action to speak out against advertisements and images of women that are harmful, offensive, disrespectful and demeaning.
+NOW Foundation established the annual “Love Your Body Day” —a national day of action to speak out against advertisements and images of women that are harmful, offensive, disrespectful and demeaning.
 The NOW Foundation offers “Love Your Body Day” event planning tips and suggestions.
-To help young girls with their body image, activities are offered starting at the middle school age.
+To help young girls with their body image, projects, activities and activism are offered starting at the middle school age.

 Key Related Ideas

-Homosexual Rights is an individual’s right to be free of discrimination based on sexual orientation in all areas, including employment, housing, public accommodations, child custody, and military and immigration policy (FreeDictionary.com).
+- LGBTQ Rights describes the fight against discrimination based on sexual orientation or gender identity in all areas, including employment, housing, public accommodations, health services, child custody and military policies (National Organization for Women) (8).

 Important People Related to the Topic

-- Aileen C. Hernandez: Hernandez served as the second president of the National Organization for Women (1970-1971) and has founded several black women’s organizations locally and nationally.
+- Aileen C. Hernandez (1926-2017): Hernandez served as the second president of the National Organization for Women (1970-1971) and has founded several black women’s organizations locally and nationally.
 In 1965, President Lyndon Johnson appointed Hernandez as the only woman member of the U.S. Equal Employment Opportunity Commission.
-She has won numerous national and local recognitions for her work in the civil rights and women’s rights movements and serves on the boards of many organizations dedicated to social and economic justice (Howard University).
+She has won numerous national and local recognitions for her work in the civil rights and women’s rights movements and serves on the boards of many organizations dedicated to social and economic justice (Contemporary Black Biography).

 - Pauli Murray (1910 - 1985): Murray co-founded the National Organization for Women in 1966 and served on the national board of the American Civil Liberties Union.
-As a black woman in the early to mid twentieth century, she overcame Jim Crow laws and Jane Crow regulations to be the only woman in her law school class at Howard University.
+As a black woman in the early to mid-twentieth century, she overcame Jim Crow laws and Jane Crow regulations to be the only woman in her law school class at Howard University.
 She employed the uses of non-violent tactics such as sit-ins and letter writing campaigns.
-Murray was also the first black woman Episcopal priest in the U.S. and the first black Attorney General in the State of California (Maryland State Archives).
+Murray was also the first black woman Episcopal priest in the U.S. and the first black Attorney General in the State of California (National Organization of Women) (9).

-- Gloria Steinem (1934- ): In 1971, Steinem founded Ms. Magazine, the first magazine to offer a woman's viewpoint on political, social, cultural, religious and other issues.
-Over the year’s she has also helped organize the National Women's Political Caucus, the Women's Action Alliance, Coalition of Labor Union Women, Voters for Choice, and Women Against Pornography, established the Ms. Foundation for Women and became an advocate for the women's liberation movement.
-Some of Steinem’s publications include Outrageous Acts and Everyday Rebellions (1983); Revolution from Within (1992); and Moving Beyond Words (1994) (Encyclopedia Britannica).
+- Gloria Steinem (1934- ): In 1972, Steinem co-founded Ms. Magazine, the first magazine to offer a woman's viewpoint on political, social, cultural, religious and other issues.
+Over the years she has also helped organize the National Women's Political Caucus, the Women's Action Alliance, Coalition of Labor Union Women, Voters for Choice, and Women Against Pornography, established the Ms. Foundation for Women and became an advocate for the women's liberation movement.
+Some of Steinem’s publications include Outrageous Acts and Everyday Rebellions (1983); Revolution from Within (1993); and Moving Beyond Words (1995).
+(Gloria Steinem).